 “While setting up a Facebook profile and finding third party tools to run a promotion or contest are fairly easy, the hardest part is creating engaging content from day to day.
 The content is what’s going to attract and retain loyal Facebook fans,” explained Barbierri.
 “After some research and not finding a simple tool to help this cause, we launched ContentAide to aide these businesses with what they should post for updates each day.”

 The service uses an algorithm to get beyond Facebook’s basic page insights and simply counting ‘likes’ for each status update posted by brands.
 It does this by measuring comments on brand status updates across Facebook and weighing them against how many fans each brand has on their respective pages.
 And, while ContentAide currently does not monitor comment sentiment, whether positive or negative, this is a feature the company is considering offering in the future, among others as it comes out of Beta, including more ways to customize reports and the addition of Twitter.
+And for organizations who need or do crisis communications, this will be priceless.

 When asked why Facebook was the main focus instead of other popular social media platforms, Barbierri noted, “Facebook Pages, though public, offer much more of a closed community with features to promote engagement and interaction, such as custom tabs, the new questions function, video and photo albums.
 Other networks, like Twitter for example, are much more open and offer a different type of content creation and distribution, similar to a public message board.
 Businesses are starting to discover the flexibility and functionality of Facebook and are experimenting with it more.
 We want to help them be successful in their efforts by showing them what works to engage the more than 700 million users.”